 If you haven’t listened to the episode with Mindy Totten, she shared how having a plan in place really helped her when her brother unexpectedly passed away.
-She had very little time once she heard the news that he was sick then realized that he was going to pass away within a few weeks.
+She had very little time to prepare in between hearing the news that he was sick, and then realizing that he was going to pass away within a few weeks.

 Ask yourself – could your business handle an illness or a family emergency that required your full attention for 2-4 weeks?

 Do you remember the ramp up to the presidential election in 2016?